riccardoperra/ngx-reactive-loading/README.md

 If you need to handle dynamic loading states, the loading registry could be the best choice.
-Unlike the loading service, the loading registry currently does not have all the dependency injection mechanism since it must be used in the same scope.
-This mean that you can anyway instantiate it in a module, but you cannot provide a new token if you need to track the keys of a parent component.
+Unlike the loading service, the loading registry currently does not have all the dependency injection mechanism since it must be used in the same context.
+This mean that you can anyway instantiate it in a module, but providing a new token will override all the previous created keys.

 ### Example